ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
 It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

 ---

+## Jukes-Cantor (JC69) Distance Model (Molecular Evolution)
+**Date:** July 30, 2025

+The Jukes-Cantor model assumes equal mutation rates among all nucleotides (A, C, G, T) and equal base frequencies (0.25).
+The evolutionary distance is calculated as d = -0.75 * ln(1 - 4/3 * p), where p is the observed proportion of differences.

+---